Emilio Jorge Rodríguez: Early life

-Not much is known about his childhood or the time leading up to his time spent at university, except that he was born in 1947 on the Caribbean island of Cuba.
+Rodriguez was born in 1947 on the Caribbean island of Cuba.
 Rodríguez earned a degree in Spanish and Latin American Literature at the University of Havana.
 At the time of graduation, Rodríguez also earned a degree/grade as a researcher at the Cuban Academy of Sciences.

 Professional life

-Rodríguez is renowned for being an essayist, literary critic, literary researcher, literary interpreter, and a literary compiler.
+Rodríguez is known as an essayist, literary critic, literary researcher, literary interpreter, and a literary compiler.
 He specializes in the study of Caribbean literature and Creolization in Caribbean oral and written discourse.

 Rodríguez conducted research at Casa de las Américas Literary Research Center and at the Center of Caribbean Studies during 1972–2000.
-He was also the director of the Center of Caribbean Studies during 1994–1998.
-Rodríguez also has served on the board for Scientific Degrees at the Cuban Literature and Linguistic Institute.
+He was also the director of the Center of Caribbean Studies during 1994–1998 and has served on the board for Scientific Degrees at the Cuban Literature and Linguistic Institute.
 In addition, he was a part of the awards jury member for Casa de las Américas, the National Culture Award, and the International Orality Contest.
-Rodríguez is the founder/editor of Anales del Caribe for the years 1981–2000.
-He is also member on the editorial board of Revista Mexicana del Caribe, Academic Committee of the Biblioteca del Caribe Series and the Unión de Escritores y Artistas de Cuba.
+Rodríguez was the founder/editor of Anales del Caribe from 1981 to 2000.
+He is also member on the editorial board of Revista Mexicana del Caribe, Academic Committee of the Biblioteca del Caribe Series, and the Unión de Escritores y Artistas de Cuba.

 Rodríguez has also contributed to the Encyclopedia of Caribbean Literature of 2006, and has also written and published many anthologies of Caribbean writers.

 Anales del Caribe (1979–) is a magazine/production created by Rodríguez, in collaboration with the Casa de las Américas Center for Caribbean Studies.
 The purpose of the magazine is to conduct research of the art and literature of the Caribbean and its corresponding diasporas.